Health Literacy Specialist Certificate Program FAQs

 What is a digital badge?

-Where physical badges or printed certificates have been in use for a long time, digital badges are an appropriate, easy and efficient way for educators, community groups and professional organizations to exhibit and reward participants for skills obtained in professional development or formal and informal learning.
+Where physical badges or printed certificates have been in use for a long time, digital badges are an appropriate, easy and efficient way for organizations to exhibit and reward participants for skills obtained in professional development in an online, publicly searchable way.

 What is Badgr?